giuntoli-group/nmm-week5/README.md

 ### Instructions

 1a.
 After visualizing the c60-bonds.data file, run the `in.fullerene` simulation.
+Create an empty directory `lmp_data/` in the same directory as the script.

 (i) What is the role of the looping structure in this simulation?